alexgagnon/ts-template/README.md

 Many libraries have been created to infer and/or generate schemas, types, and objects from one another depending on a development strategy:

-- Design-First - design a schema in some Domain Specific Language (DSL) such as GraphQLs Schema Definition Language or a specification such as OpenAPI and/or JSON Schema, and generate the code for the objects and types.
+- Design-First - design a schema in some Domain Specific Language (DSL) such as GraphQLs Schema Definition Language (SDL) or a specification such as OpenAPI and/or JSON Schema, and generate the code for the objects and types.
-- Code-First - explicitely write types, or the define a class/object and extract the type, or write a schema and infer the type.
+- Code-First - explicitely write types, or define a class and extract the type, or write a schema and infer the generate the class and type.

 There are also goals of reducing boiler-plate for common tasks, such as creating necessary database tables/collections to match Entities, generating CRUD operations for REST APIs, and generating resolvers for GraphQL queries and mutations.
+This is typically done with help of ORMs.

-Generally the least friction comes from having the fewest sources of truth, and defining constraints at the same time.
+Generally the least friction comes from having the fewest sources of truth, and defining constraints in that source.
 It is also a best practice when using multiple services to design the API first so that the services can be developing concurrently and independentently from each other.

-Unfortunately there isn't currently a jack-of-all-trades solution that fits well for ORM entities, GraphQL schemas, and general purpose validators
+Unfortunately there isn't currently a jack-of-all-trades solution that fits well for ORM entities, GraphQL schemas, and general purpose validators.

 The recommended libraries for doing this are:

 - DTOs, general purpose - zod, define a code-based schema, extract the type and class
-- Entities - , define a code-based schema, extract the type and class
+- Entities - typeorm, define a code-based schema, extract the type and class
 - GraphQL - graphql-nexus - code-based GraphQL schema

 ### Configuration